hidden-rad/Task1/README.md

 **Data Access**: Locate the MIMIC-CXR data files using the directory path (Dir) and file names (Report_name and DICOM_name).
 Ensure you have the necessary permissions and tools to read both text and DICOM formats.<br>
 **Analyze the Report**: Process the text report to extract relevant medical terms, symptoms, findings, and potential diagnoses.<br>
 **Generate Causality Analysis**: Using your own model or method, identify and document causal relationships.
 For example, you may employ a text analysis model that recognizes patterns indicative of causation, such as certain phrasing or repeated co-occurrences of terms.<br>
 **Format the Report**: Structure the causality analysis into a clear format.
 Create a section titled "Causal Exploration" where you will output the analyzed causality information.
+The report must begin with the fixed heading **"Causal Exploration:"** followed by the causality analysis text that reflects the diagnostic flow and reasoning.
+This structured format is required for consistency.
 This "Causal Exploration" section should capture all identified causative links and reasoning based on the provided data.
 Submit this "Causal Exploration" section, not the full report.

 ## Example Structure of Output